 Dorset Joint Railway

-Signal posts constructed from old rails were a common sight on the Southern Railway (SR), but this method of construction was neither invented by, nor exclusive to, the SR. It is unclear exactly when or why the S&DJR started using rail-built posts, but they appear to have been in use by about 1905 and there is some circumstantial evidence to suggest that they were introduced in the 1890s.
+Signal posts constructed from old rails were a common sight on the SR, but this method of construction was neither invented by, nor exclusive to, the SR. It is unclear exactly when or why the S&DJR started using rail-built posts, but they appear to have been in use by about 1905 and there is some circumstantial evidence to suggest that they were introduced in the 1890s.
 It is possible also that this type of construction may have been superseded prior to the 1923 Grouping, presumably by a return to lattice posts, as at least one S&DJR rail-built post is known to have been replaced by a lattice post prior to that date.
-Exactly when the SR introduced their own design of rail-built posts also seems unclear, but the first widespread use appears to have been on the Wimbledon-Sutton line in 1929 (when they were described as "a novel idea" - clearly the reporter had not been to the S&DJR!), so the SR pattern may have begun to appear on the S&DJR in the early 1930s.
+Exactly when the SR introduced their own design of rail-built posts also seems unclear, but the first widespread use appears to have been on the Wimbledon-Sutton line in 1929 (when they were described as "a novel idea" - clearly the reporter had not visited the S&DJR!), so the SR pattern may have begun to appear on the S&DJR in the early 1930s.

 The method of construction for rail-built posts varied between the two Companies.
 The S&DJR pattern normally consisted of two rails bolted tightly together (see picture - click for larger image), so that at a distance they appeared to be a single rail and sometimes are described erroneously as such in photograph captions, even though the heads of the bolts holding together the two rails can be seen.
 Although the two-rail method provides better strength, it appears that a few short examples did have only a single rail.
 The SR type had two rails held about 9 inches apart by spacers in an elongated 'H' pattern.
 S&DJR-pattern posts were erected with the rail web at right-angles to the track, while the SR type had the rail web parallel to the track.

 Most S&DJR bracket signals had the 'dolls' standing up above the actual bracket, but there were also examples of 'gallows' signals where the dolls were suspended below the bracket (eg West Pennard and Wells).
 For rail-built bracket signals the S&DJR design appears to have been essentially a straight rail-built post with a frabricated bracket attached to it.
-It has been suggested that the dolls may have been only single rails - possible because of their short length or the need to reduce weight on the bracket - but certainly one example is known to have had a two-rail doll.
+It has been suggested that the dolls may have been only single rails - possibly because of their short length or the need to reduce weight on the bracket - but certainly one example is known to have had a two-rail doll.
 In the SR design the main post was often more substantial, with at least four rails, but the individual dolls were always lattice in order to reduce the weight.
 There was one known example (at Templecombe Junction) of a signal gantry which spanned the tracks and was supported on posts at both ends.

-In 1960 two examples of British Railways (Western Region) tubular steel posts were erected at Midford, and another example was installed at Masbury by mid-1961.
+In 1960 two examples of British Railways (Western Region) tubular steel posts were erected at Midford and another example was installed at Masbury by mid-1961.
 In March 1966 a short BR(WR) tubular doll was fitted to an existing SR rail-built bracket signal at Highbridge as part of the alterations to retain the line to Bason Bridge for milk traffic.
 It is possible that there may have been other BR(WR) tubular post installations which have not been identified as such because they escaped the photographic record (one potential example being the Down Distant at Wincanton, which was renewed in 1960).